 Introduction

 Positions are the central element of FTE Tree.
-Each position represents a staffing slot within your organization, identified by a unique position number.
+Each position represents a staffing slot within your organization, identified by an organization-scoped position number such as POS-0001.
 Positions are grouped by job code, assigned to departments, and carry FTE amounts, wage rates, and cost calculations that form the foundation of your position control.

 The position list provides a table of all positions in your organization.
 From this view, you can create new positions, search and filter positions, and navigate to individual position detail pages.
 The position list is accessible from the main navigation under "Positions."

-The overview table at the top of the summary displays organization-wide totals for the selected summary report.
+The overview table at the top of the workspace displays organization-wide totals for the selected as-of date.
 The following metrics are shown:

 - Positions: The total number of positions included.

-- FTE: The day-weighted average full-time equivalent across the period.
+- FTE: The point-in-time full-time equivalent total for the selected as-of date.

-- Position Cost: The total cost calculated from position wage rates.
+- Position cost: The annualized run-rate cost calculated from position wage rates for the selected as-of date.

-- Incumbent Cost: The total cost calculated from incumbent wage rates.
+- Incumbent cost: The annualized run-rate cost calculated from incumbent wage rates for the selected as-of date.

 Cost values on summary views are displayed as whole dollar amounts for readability.
 For full two-decimal precision, see the individual position's detailed calculation breakdown or export a report.
 FTE and headcount values are displayed to two decimal places.